 Play music on AirPlay speakers or Apple TV.
-Swipe up from the bottom edge of the screen to open Control Center, then tap .
-See AirPlay on page 40.
+Open Control Center, then tap .
+See AirPlay on page 38.

 iCloud and iTunes Match

 With iCloud, you can access all of the music you purchase in the iTunes Store on all of your devices.
 The \bigcirc icon shows the songs you have in iCloud.
 Just click a song to play it.